Drunk Driver Held Accountable After Leaving Injured Passenger To Die In Fire

 February 2015 – Sacramento County – $2,474,854.94

-Attorney Joseph Babich represented Ms. Arakelian in the civil lawsuit against Defendant that was filed in Sacramento County Superior Court.
+Attorney Joseph Babich represented Ms. Arakelian in the civil lawsuit against the defendant that was filed in Sacramento County Superior Court.
 Ms. Arakelian sustained multiple fractures to her right leg, hip and back as well as a head injury.
-The insurance company for Defendant hired their own doctors in an attempt to minimize Ms. Arakelian's injuries but with the support of the treating physicians and Mr. Babich's representation AMCO and Truck Insurance Exchange agreed to meet Mr. Babich's demand and pay $2,474,854.94 to settle the civil case.
+The insurance company for the defendant hired their own doctors in an attempt to minimize Ms. Arakelian’s injuries, but with the support of the treating physicians and Mr. Babich’s representation, the defendant, AMCO and Truck Insurance Exchange agreed to meet Mr. Babich’s demand and pay $2,474,854.94 to settle the civil case.

 Joseph Babich has been practicing law since 1980, and exclusively representing injured injury victims since 1982.
-He is a Past President for the Capital City Trial Lawyers Association, recipient of numerous awards for his trial work, an AV rated attorney by Martindale-Hubbell, member of the American Board of Trail Advocates, Board Certified in Civil Trial Advocacy, selected by his peers to be included in The Best Lawyers in American and selected by his peers to be included in Super Lawyers.
+He is a past president for the Capital City Trial Lawyers Association, recipient of numerous awards for his trial work, an AV Preeminent peer-rated attorney by Martindale-Hubbell*, a member of the American Board of Trail Advocates, board-certified in civil trial advocacy, selected by his peers to be included in The Best Lawyers in American, and selected by his peers to be included in Super Lawyers.